 At Hive Education, we design a huge variety of wall graphics for schools, academies, colleges, and universities.

 Wall graphics are a fantastic way to educate people about any topic.
-Featuring prominent black figures in wall graphics is a fantastic way to extend the celebrations and discussions around black history during Black History Month, and throughout the school year.
+Furthermore featuring prominent black figures in wall graphics is a fantastic way to extend the celebrations and discussions around black history.
+During Black History Month, and throughout the school year.